 We found 5 neurologists who accept Coventry near Tarzana, CA.

 Dr. Evgeny Tsimerinov's specialties are neurophysiology and neurology (brain & spinal cord disease).
 Dr. Tsimerinov (or staff) speaks the following foreign languages: Russian and Ukrainian.
-His areas of expertise include thoracic outlet syndrome, vagus nerve stimulation (VNS), and dystonia.
-Dr. Tsimerinov is affiliated with Cedars-Sinai, PeaceHealth Sacred Heart Medical Center at RiverBend, and PeaceHealth Southwest Medical Center.
-After attending Kemerovo State Medical Academy for medical school, he completed his residency training at Regions Hospital, St. Paul and Loma Linda University Medical Center.
-Dr. Tsimerinov is in-network for Anthem, Blue Cross/Blue Shield, and HealthSmart, in addition to other insurance carriers.
-He has received the following distinction: Southern California Super Doctors.
+His areas of expertise include the following: thoracic outlet syndrome, vagus nerve stimulation (VNS), and dystonia.
+His hospital/clinic affiliations include Cedars-Sinai, PeaceHealth Sacred Heart Medical Center at RiverBend, and PeaceHealth Southwest Medical Center.
+He graduated from Kemerovo State Medical Academy and then he performed his residency at Regions Hospital, St. Paul and Loma Linda University Medical Center.
+He takes Anthem, Blue Cross/Blue Shield, and HealthSmart, as well as other insurance carriers.
+Dr. Tsimerinov has received professional recognition including the following: Southern California Super Doctors.

 Clinical interests: Neuromuscular Disorders, Electroencephalography, Nerve Conduction Studies, Hyperhidrosis, Skin ...
 (Read more)

-Dr. George Chow practices neurology (brain & spinal cord disease).
+Dr. George Chow's area of specialization is neurology (brain & spinal cord disease).
+Dr. Chow takes Anthem, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
+After completing medical school at the University of California, San Diego (UCSD), School of Medicine, he performed his residency at Los Angeles County+USC Medical Center.
+He has received the following distinctions: Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.
 He is professionally affiliated with Providence Tarzana Medical Center.
-He is in-network for Anthem, Blue Cross/Blue Shield, Coventry, and more.
-Dr. Chow's practice is open to new patients.
-Dr. Chow is a graduate of the University of California, San Diego (UCSD), School of Medicine.
-His training includes a residency program at Los Angeles County+USC Medical Center.
-Distinctions awarded to Dr. Chow include: Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.
+He welcomes new patients.

 Clinical interests: Seizure Disorders, Preventive Care, Migraine, Nerve Problems, Nerve Conduction Studies, Physiology, ...
 (Read more)